ziming/laravel-myinfo-sg/README.md

      */
     public function render($request, Exception $exception)
     {
         // Example of an override.
-        if ($exception instanceof AccessTokenNotFoundException && $request->wantsJson()) {
+You may override it via Service Container binding too if ($exception instanceof AccessTokenNotFoundException && $request->wantsJson()) {
             return response()->json([
                 'message' => 'Access Token is missing'